I live in a town near the ocean, and while we’re not close enough to hear the surf, we always know it’s there, beckoning.

 6. For the hibiscus version, quilt along the stitch lines (shown on the pattern) with thread to match.
 For the vintage version, stitch in the ditch on both sides of the navy stripes using thread to match.

-Full directions and a materials list for this project (as well as many other quilt, home decor, and garment projects) are available in the Summer 2014 issue of Stitch magazine.
-Better yet, subscribe to Stitch, and keep the projects and sewing advice coming all year long.
+Full directions and a materials list for this project (as well as many other quilts, home decor, and garment projects) are available in the Summer 2014 issue of Stitch magazine.

 P.S.
 What’s your favorite summertime quilt or sewing project?
 Leave your comment below.